 Treatment of abdominal pain is done according to its cause.
 Following are some of the treatment measures followed:

 When there is a clear requirement of surgical intervention, the parents are asked to take advice from urologists, gynecologists, nephrologists, or a general surgeon according to the cause of abdominal pain.
 In the meantime, the condition of the child should be stabilized through fluid and analgesic medications.

 When there is no requirement for surgical intervention and urgent care is not needed, the child can be managed on an outpatient basis.
 However, in cases where the vital parameters are not stable, the child should remain admitted to the hospital.

 Until the laboratory reports are yet to receive, the doctor may prescribe drugs to reduce the pain.
-Pain killer along with acid suppressor are generally prescribed.
+Pain killers along with acid suppressors are generally prescribed.

 Has severe and recurrent abdominal pain